 - You have to go out in all weathers and may cover a large geographical area.

-- You would wear a uniform, or sometimes other protective clothing such as helmet or high visibility jacket.
+- You would wear a uniform, or sometimes other protective clothing such as a high visibility jacket.

 LMI data powered by LMI for All

-- There are no formal entry requirements, however 3 subjects at National 4 and 5, including English and Maths is recommended.
+- There are no formal entry requirements, however National 4 and 5 English and Maths are preferred.

 - All applicants must pass the Scottish Ambulance Service entrance test, including a retention and recall test, fitness test and driving assessment.